pablodecm/phd_thesis/src/103_chapter_3.md

 marginal efficiencies to account for combined effects, are also frequently used for count vector observables
-$n^{\mathcal{C}_i}_j(\boldsymbol{\theta})$, as discussed in [Equation @eq:relative_var_eff] together with possible solutions to mentioned issues.
+$n^{\mathcal{C}_i}_j(\boldsymbol{\theta})$, as discussed in [Section @sec:synthetic_likelihood] together with possible solutions to some the associated issues.

 The re-weighting approach from [Equation @eq:reweight_intractable] is extremely